wells-wood-research/oshea-j-interface-engineering-2021/README.md

 	- Step time of 2fs
 	- Log frequency of 0.2ns
 	- Log information:
-		- step
+		- step (step number was only recorded for the NPY and ONBY simulations)
 		- potential energy (kJ/mol)
 		- kinetic energy (kJ/mol)
 		- temperature (K)
 		- box volume (nm^3)
 		- simulation speed (ns/day)
-	- Save state and create checkpoint every 5ns
+	- Save state and create checkpoint (every 5ns for NPY and ONBY, every 10ns for wt)
 - Simulation outputs will be stored in the directory from which run_md.py is initiated.